Taste 7 unique dishes (+ a surprise) at Taj Cape Town’s signature eatery

 GET STOKED FOR YOUR WOOD-FIRED HOT TUB IN TULBAGH

-BATH AMONGST THE TREES AT A RUSTIC TREEHOUSE
+BATH AMONG THE TREES AT A RUSTIC TREEHOUSE

 CAMP IN A CAVE, WATCH THE STARS, SWIM IN A DAM